deebikas/ANZMock/README.md

+Extract the zip file content to an IDE for running the application.

 Please use this URL to test the application : to fetch the accounts list : http://localhost:8080/getAccountsList

 Upon clicking on any of the displayed accounts, you will be taken to the account details screen.